exeme-project/exeme-lang/docs/project/goals.rst

 Our intention is for the Exeme community to be a welcoming and respectful place.
 Regardless of a community member's status, we need to have consistent expectations for how they should behave.
-These expectations of behaviour need to be clearly stated, both to set the expectations for people who join us, but also to help us reinforce our standards.
+These expectations of behavior need to be clearly stated, both to set the expectations for people who join us, but also to help us reinforce our standards.
 It is also important that we are accountable to these expectations and have effective community moderation mechanisms in place.
-When behaviour does step out of line, we need to have tools and policies in place for how we will identify and manage it.
+When behavior does step out of line, we need to have tools and policies in place for how we will identify and manage it.

 An open process for Exeme changes.